← Portfolio

 Bodies and Sound, process

-What I didn't know at the time was that a product bearing striking similarity to this concept, Loop earplugs, would launch and become mainstream shortly after.
-I had 3D printed the prototype before I'd ever heard of them.
+What wasn't known at the time was that a product bearing striking similarity to this concept, Loop earplugs, would launch and go mainstream not long after.
+The prototype had already been printed before they were ever heard of.
 That convergence still feels like confirmation that the instinct was right.
+The thesis also marked the first time a large, self-directed creative project was held together from research through to final output, across multiple formats and disciplines.
+That capacity has defined the work ever since.

 Bodies and Sound, detail